Sage Network sync gap. B2B-flagged ecom customers missing in Sage means VAT-line classification fails on the next invoice batch.

 At a glance

 The count of B2B-flagged ecommerce customers with active orders who have no record in the Sage customer master, framed specifically as a Sage Network sync-health and VAT-classification problem.
-This is the cross-channel cut: not every absent customer, but the B2B customers placing real orders right now whose missing master record will break VAT-line coding on the next invoice batch.
+This is the cross-platform cut: not every absent customer, but the B2B customers placing real orders right now whose missing master record will break VAT-line coding on the next invoice batch.
 Where the platform-level Ecom Customers Absent from Sage card counts the whole gap including low-stakes DTC absences, this card narrows to the high-consequence intersection: B2B, active orders, imminent invoicing, VAT at stake.

 Calculation